 Staying Warm When the Power Is Out

-Keeping yourself warm is the most important preventative measure you can take, but what if you lose power or heat during a storm or energy emergency?
+Keeping yourself warm is the most important thing you can do.
+But what if you lose power or heat?
+Here are ways to keep yourself warm for extended periods of time:

 How to Use a Generator